perossing/iAMart-hugo/content/articles/_articles/a-new-article.md

 ---
-title: A New Article
+title: A New Article!
-subtitle: new content added with netlify CMS
+subtitle: new content edited with netlify CMS
 author: a writer
 category:
   - drawing